janpeterka/feedback/README.md

 `Feedback::Post` has following attributes:
   - timestamps
   - `author_id`
-    this is expected to point to `User` class, but if your applications uses some other thing (like `Member`), this needs to be configurable
+    this is expected to point to `User` class, but if your applications uses some other thing (like `Member`), this needs to be configured (more on that later)
   - `status` - enum with `new, open, closed, completed` states
   - `text` - I decided **not** to make this `ActionText`, as not everyone uses that, and it's not really important to have that smart text.
 Maybe I will add support for `ActionText` later.
   - attachments - which **are** `ActiveStorage`.
 If you don't use that, it should be possible to just use form without file section, so nothing can be uploaded.